 If the structure is large or aesthetically complicated, you will need to engage an architect to help draft plans for the project.
 It is almost always necessary to engage an architect for a new house and is wise to consult with one before embarking on a large home addition.

 Architects understand how to make structures aesthetically pleasing as well as functional.
 They will provide details that ensure your plans meet safety codes necessary for permitting and advise you on materials and methods to make your project more efficient and economical.
 An architect can see the bigger picture, for example orienting windows to maximize energy efficiency, as well as help with details like choosing finishes.

 It is possible to purchase stock architectural plans online.
 This can be a good starting point for some projects, but you may still need to engage with an architect to make changes to the plans to accommodate your site conditions or other preferences.
-On some stock plans from other parts of the country the structural engineering can be more complicated to design.
+On some stock plans from other parts of the country, structural engineering can be more complicated to design.

 Once you have a set of architectural drawings it is time to engage with a structural engineer.
 The structural engineer will take the architectural plans and create a set of permittable construction drawings.
 Engineers can also handle the permitting process by submitting the drawings and responding to comments from the jurisdiction.
 Timelines for permitting vary by jurisdiction and most submittals are completed online.

-Designing and permitting a residential structure may seem complicated at first, but with the right professional team you can confidently take your project from concept to construction.
+Designing and permitting a residential structure may seem complicated at first, but with the right professional team, you can confidently take your project from concept to construction.
 CG Engineering has a team of structural and civil engineers and planners who can assist you with this process.
-We can recommend architects and other consultants and contractors that can also help you with your project.
+We can recommend architects and other consultants and contractors that can help you with your project.